Is it too early for juniors to start thinking about college admissions?

 This year’s college process may be more chaotic than usual.

-We’re both excited and optimistic about the new COVID-19 vaccines (two have been approved as of publication of this post).
+We’re both excited and optimistic about the new COVID-19 vaccines (two have been approved as of the publication of this post).
 However, projections show that it will still be months before most of the US population has been vaccinated.
-That means we could be in for another year of remote learning, virtual college visits, temporarily test optional schools, and more.
+That means we could be in for another year of remote learning, virtual college visits, temporary test-optional schools, and more.

 In this ever-changing landscape, students and parents need to expect changes and shifts in requirements, deadlines, and processes.
 The most important time to plan ahead may be when you’re certain that the plan will change!